 Question 6: What are the final products made after photosynthesis?

-Answer: Glucose and oxygen are the final products after photosynthesis.
+Answer: Carbohydrate and oxygen are the final products after photosynthesis.

 Questions 7: What are stomata?